jamesdell-planetit/oss-website/content/sessions/2023/mini-summits/Apr/Governance/The-Truth-about-suffering-a-cyber-attack.md

 ## Spend this session with James Dell and have your eyes opened to the world of hurt that comes from a failure to protect your business.

 ## Publications:
-A number of Publications on our blog:
+You can read more about the work the Planet IT have done in this space via our the Publications on our blog:
 - https://www.planet-it.net/the-7-steps-of-a-cyber-attack-chain/
 - https://www.planet-it.net/ransomware-in-the-real-world-webinar/
 - https://www.planet-it.net/the-future-of-cybersecurity-for-business-leaders/